Biomechanics and Movement Coaching, Incorporating Clinical Pilates

 But there isn’t a quick fix (of course you knew that already).
 Most clients need a few sessions, to re-assess, tweak exercises and address additional issues.

-That’s why I offer packages of 3 sessions, combined with support from me during the process.
 In many cases, an injury or imbalance can take 3-6 months to fully resolve (of course you knew that already too).